Kids Reading Across RI

-This program, offered by the Rhode Island Office of Library and Information Services in partnership with the Rhode Island Center for the Book at the Rhode Island Council for the Humanities, encourages students across the state in grades 4 through 6 to read the same book, and engage in community discussions and programs.
-This year’s selection is The First Rule of Punk by Celia C. Pérez.
+Kids Reading Across Rhode Island, Rhode Island’s One Book, One State community read program for kids, is kicking off its 10th year!
+This program, offered by the Rhode Island Office of Library and Information Services in partnership with the Rhode Island Center for the Book, encourages students across the state in grades 4 through 6 to read the same book, and engage in community discussions and programs.
+The 2019 selection is Sanity & Tallulah by Molly Brooks!

-For more information about Kids Reading Across Rhode Island, visit the RI Office of Library & Information Services.
+For more information about Kids Reading Across Rhode Island, visit the Rhode Island Center for the Book.